-MUSIC AWARDS
+MUSIC AWARDS (16+)

 With its collegiate connections, MCS has a long tradition of nurturing musicians and music-making of a very high standard.
 Music is regarded as an important aspect of the school's life.
-Whether or not they are specialist musicians, large numbers of pupils are involved in some way in the Music Department's activities.
+Whether or not they are specialist musicians, large numbers of pupils are involved in the Music Department's activities.

-Whilst at MCS, pupils have been members of the National Youth Orchestra, National Children's Orchestra, National Youth Choir, National Youth Music Theatre, Pro Corda, and the ISIS Strings Academy, and have distinguished themselves in the BBC Young Musician of the Year competition.
+Whilst at MCS, pupils have been members of the National Youth Orchestra, National Children's Orchestra, National Youth Choirs of Great Britain, National Youth Music Theatre, Pro Corda and have distinguished themselves in the BBC Young Musician of the Year competition.

-The Director of Music leads a team of two full-time staff, one part-time staff, an accompanist and performance coach, an administrator, two interns, and thirty-five visiting instrumental teachers.
-Academic music is very strong: over the past three years virtually all candidates have achieved an A\ or A at GCSE and A level.
+The Director of Music leads a team of five full-time teaching staff (including the Head of Instrumental Music), an accompanist and performance coach, an administrator, an intern, and forty-three visiting instrumental teachers.
+Academic music is very strong: over the past three years virtually all candidates have achieved an A or A at A level.
 Pupils regularly proceed to Oxford and Cambridge and other leading universities to read music, and many have been awarded choral or organ scholarships.

-The Senior School has two symphony orchestras, two jazz bands, three choirs, close harmony groups and numerous chamber ensembles, including string quartets, piano trios, guitar, 'cello, wind, brass and percussion ensembles.
+The Senior School has two symphony orchestras, two jazz bands, a wind band, two string orchestras, three choirs, close harmony groups and numerous chamber ensembles, including string quartets, piano trios, guitar, 'cello, wind, brass and percussion ensembles.

 There are many concerts held during the course of the school year.
 There are regular formal and informal concerts showcasing both ensemble and solo items.
 Concerts are given each year in SJE Arts, The Sheldonian Theatre, Magdalen College Chapel and in various other venues across the city.
-In March the Sheldonian Concert features the work of the Symphony Orchestra, Choral Society and MCS Chorus and most recently, a rousing whole school rendition of Rutter's Gloria.
+In March, the Sheldonian Concert features the work of the Symphony Orchestra, Choral Society and MCS Chorus.
+In 2023, the Symphony Orchestra, choirs and whole school performed a Coronation Concert in Birmingham Symphony Hall.
 The school year ends with an Arts Festival which includes the atmospheric Madrigals on the River sung from punts moored at the end of School Field.